Sobriety vs Recovery: Similarities and Differences

 Understanding the difference between sobriety and recovery helps explain why relapse is common even after periods of being “clean.”
 Sobriety is a crucial part of recovery, but it’s not the full picture.

 People in recovery are working on the why behind their substance use and are building a sustainable, meaningful life in its place.
-This is why treatment programs, support groups, therapy, and aftercare plans emphasize the importance of ongoing recovery efforts, not just stopping use.
+This is why treatment programs, support groups, individual therapy, and aftercare plans emphasize the importance of ongoing recovery efforts, not just stopping use.

 Sobriety Is the Start.
 Recovery Is the Journey.